Constrained Controller and Observer Design by Inverse Optimality: Practical Implementation

-Since the integral state is not a state of the system but a state of the controller, when applying MPC we propagate it in time using the MPC prediction.
-Additionally, we introduce an anti-windup mechanism by adding the term
+Since the integral state is not a state of the system but a state of the controller, its time propagation is given by the MPC prediction.
+We introduce an anti-windup mechanism by adding the term

-to the dynamics of the integral state.
-The MPC formulation then reads as
+to the dynamics of the integral state, where $K_\mathrm{aw}$ is the PI anti-windup gain.
+The MPC formulation then reads